-Though it is difficult to obtain accurate data on LGBTQ population numbers, according to an estimate by the U.S. Census in 2018 about 313,500 people or 4 percent of Michigan's total population identify as gay.
+Though it is difficult to obtain accurate data on LGBTQ population numbers, according to an estimate by the U.S. Census in 2018, about 313,500 people, or 4 percent, of Michigan's total population identify as gay.
 Of the 50 states, Michigan ranks 29th in the size of its LGBTQ population.

-In 2014 the National Park Service announced the LGBTQ heritage initiative to increase the number of LGBTQ sites listed in the National Register.
+In 2014, the National Park Service announced the LGBTQ heritage initiative to increase the number of LGBTQ sites listed in the National Register.
 At that time, out of over one million National Register sites, only five could be identified as LGBTQ related.
-To assist in the identification, evaluation and protection of LQBTQ-related sites, in 2016 the National Park Service released a historic context for LGBTQ history in America70 and by 2017, there were sixteen LGBTQ sites listed in the National Register.
+To assist in the identification, evaluation and protection of LGBTQ-related sites, in 2016 the National Park Service released a historic context for LGBTQ history in America and by 2017, there were 16 LGBTQ sites listed in the National Register.
 To date, Michigan has done a poor job of identifying and designating LGBTQ sites.

 Historically, the resort town of Saugatuck in West Michigan has been welcoming to the gay community.
-Since 1900 the beautiful sand dunes surrounding this picturesque village have attracted painters and artists.
+Since 1900, the beautiful sand dunes surrounding this picturesque village have attracted painters and artists.
 When the School of the Art Institute of Chicago established the Ox-Bow Summer Art School in Saugatuck in 1910, the area became known to a wide range of open-minded, creative people from Chicago and between 1930 and 1960 the village's LGBTQ population grew.
 By 1960, Saugatuck's Blue Tempo Bar was serving as the region's gay community center.
 Today the Dunes Resort, founded in 1981, is one of the largest gay resort destinations in the Midwest.
 Since 2016, the Saugatuck-Douglas History Center has operated the "Gay History Project" to document Saugatuck's LGBTQ-related historic sites and stories.

 Two of Michigan's university towns, Ann Arbor and East Lansing, have provided safe havens for the state's LGBTQ community-both passed ordinances against discrimination in 1972.
 Though it is in an area with a conservative Dutch Reform history, the city of Grand Rapids has a strong tradition of acceptance due to the large design community associated with the city's successful furniture industry.
-The city of Flint was home to the State Bar at 2512 Dort Highway, a blue-collar bar that was an openly gay establishment operating from the late 1950s to the 1990s.
+The city of Flint was home to the State Bar, at 2512 Dort Highway, a blue-collar bar that was an openly gay establishment operating from the late 1950s to the 1990s.

 In the Detroit-area, the first gay neighborhood was downtown on Monroe Street near the theater district.
-It later moved up the Woodward Corridor to the area known as the University Cultural District,

-70 LGBTQ America: A Theme Study of Lesbian, Gay, Bisexual, Transgender, and Queer History.
-Washington, D.C.: National Park Service, 2016. https://www.nps.gov/subjects/tellingallamericansstories/lgbtqthemestudy.htm before moving to Palmer Park.
-73 Other significant LGBTQ sites in Detroit included: Woodward Lounge at 6426 Woodward Avenue, the longest continuously run gay bar in the state, which opened in 1954 and moved to its present location in 1957; Her Self Bookstore, a feminist-lesbian bookstore that operated at 2 Highland Street from 1976 to 1982; and St. Joseph Episcopal Church at 8850 Woodward where the first meetings of the Detroit Gay Liberation Front were held in 1970.
-74
+It later moved up the Woodward Corridor to the area known as the University Cultural District, before moving to Palmer Park.
+Other significant LGBTQ sites in Detroit included: Woodward Lounge at 6426 Woodward Avenue, the longest continuously run gay bar in the state, which opened in 1954 and moved to its present location in 1957; Her Self Bookstore, a feminist-lesbian bookstore that operated at Two Highland Street, from 1976 to 1982; and St. Joseph Episcopal Church, at 8850 Woodward Avenue, where the first meetings of the Detroit Gay Liberation Front were held in 1970.